gedeschaines/viewODE/README.md

 ### Caveats ###

-1. The initial figure frame configuration utilizing universal joints apparently experiences joint dynamics which result in the robotic figure being unable to stand in a fixed position.
+1. The initial figure frame configuration utilizing universal joints apparently experiences transient joint dynamics which result in the robotic figure being unable to stand in a fixed position.
 Either activate joint rotational damping with 'D' keypress or select frame ball joints with 'B' keypress, then reset figure's stance with 'A' keypress.
-2. When executing viewODE.py with Python 3, pressing the 'ESC' key to terminate processing may result in a segmentation fault.
-If so, terminate processing by closing the viewODE window instead of pressing the ESC key.
+2. When executing **viewODE.py** with Python 3, pressing the 'ESC' key to terminate processing may result in a segmentation fault.
+If so, terminate processing by closing the **viewODE** window instead of pressing the 'ESC' key.
-3. Since viewODE evolved over the years from Matt Heinzen's ragdoll-pyode-tutorial it has become a mixture of procedural and object-oriented programming structures; consequently embodying ill-advised coding constructs such as global variables and global import statements.
+3. Since **viewODE** evolved over the years from Matt Heinzen's ragdoll-pyode-tutorial it has become a mixture of procedural and object-oriented programming structures; consequently embodying ill-advised coding constructs such as global variables and global import statements.
 4. Experimentation with various action and control algorithms to work within capabilities and limitations of ODE has resulted in some non-functional and erroneous code; just ignore it.

 ### Attributions ###